 Sports activities in the afternoon have become an excellent way to focus the minds of the children and give them an opportunity to exercise and have fun.
 As with under-resourced schools, the sporting activities also suffer because of a lack of equipment and motivated teachers or coaches to run the practices or organize matches.
+As a volunteer on this project, you will be helping to bring sports to these schools.

 What's not Included